52147/Blog/README.md

 go to the project file and
 mongo "mongodb+srv://cluster0.jnxzx3s.mongodb.net/blogDB" --apiVersion 1 --username 123

-- but it appear error that say mongo shall has been superseded by mongosh.
+- but now it appear error that say mongo shall has been superseded by mongosh.
 - But I am confused mongo shall and mongsoh isn't they are the same thing?
-And the solution told me that they are not same thing and mogo will be replace by mongosh.
+And the solution told me that they are not the same thing and mogo will be replace by mongosh.

 - ![mongodb](https://user-images.githubusercontent.com/79159894/186591806-7477a78b-e051-4de3-a521-45cd9b9b91d5.png)